situmtech/react-native/example/README.md

 9. [**Draw POIs with custom icons**](https://github.com/situmtech/situm-react-native-plugin/blob/feature/update-SDK-2.83.7/example/src/examples/GetPoisIcons.tsx): Learn how to display POIs with custom icons.
 You may need to know first how to [_create a custom POI category with custom icons_](https://situm.com/docs/cartography-management/#poi-categories).
 10. [**Set cache max age and invalidate it**](https://github.com/situmtech/situm-react-native-plugin/blob/feature/update-SDK-2.83.7/example/src/examples/SetCacheMaxAge.tsx): Learn how to set the maximum cache age and how to invalidate it.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.

+Please refer to [CHANGELOG.md](../CHANGELOG.md) for a list of notables changes for each version of the library.

+You can also see the [tags on this repository](https://github.com/situmtech/situm-react-native-plugin/tags).

 ## Submitting Contributions <a name="contributions"/>

 You will need to sign a Contributor License Agreement (CLA) before making a submission.
 [Learn more here.](https://situm.com/contributions/)

+## License

+This project is licensed under the MIT - see the [LICENSE](../LICENSE) file for details.

 ## More information <a name="more-info"/>